Ztanha/react-date-picker-material/README.md

 - `show`: A boolean value for showing the modal
 - `setDate`: A function to set the new date
 - `selectDate`: A function that runs after the user clicks on 'OK', can be used to hide the menu or show a warning or message to the user
-- `date`: Is a default value for date in form of a timestamp.
+- `date`: Is a default value for date in form of a unix timestamp.
 - `theme` : Which can have two values of 'light' or 'dark'.
 This variable has set 'light' by default.
 - `style`: Is an optional variable for styling the component.
 Can be used for changing font-family and etc.
 - `colors`: An optional variable in form of an object including two objects named light and dark, which are possible modes of theme, that by default is on 'light' mode